Zalaegerszegi TE: 2010s

 In the 2010–11 season Zalaegerszeg was competing for the Europa League position with Budapest rivals Ferencváros but ZTE finished fourth and could not secure a place for the qualifiers.
 In the 2011–12 season Zalaegerszeg started the season with five consecutive defeats which resulted the dismissal of János Csank.
 He was replaced by former Ferencváros coach László Prukner.
 The first half of the 2011–12 Hungarian League season was a nightmare for the club since they finished last gaining only 6 points without any victories.
-On April 21, 2012 Zalaegerszeg were relegated to the second division of the Hungarian League after the defeat against titleholders Videoton.
+On April 21, 2012, Zalaegerszeg were relegated to the second division of the Hungarian League after the defeat against titleholders Videoton.

 On 15 May 2014, former Zalaegerszeg player Gergely Kocsárdi was elected as director of the club.
 It was also announced that the company called Pharos '95 gained more than 50% of the shares of the club for about 16 million HUF.

 By winning the 2018–19 Nemzeti Bajnokság II season, Zalaegerszeg were promoted to the 2019–20 Nemzeti Bajnokság I season.
 Zalaegerszeg could win 25 matches, drew seven times and lost only 6 matches in the season.
 The most prolific goal scorer of the season was Gergely Bobál by scoring 17 goals.

 2020s

 Before the 2020-21 Nemzeti Bajnokság I season it was rumoured that former PSV Eindhoven and Hungary national football team star Balázs Dzsudzsák would be signed by the club.
 However, Gábor Végh, the owner of the club, claimed that the club had not started any negotiations with Dzsudzsák.

 In the 2021–22 Nemzeti Bajnokság I season, Zalaegerszeg finished 8th.
-One of the most spectacular victories of the season was when Zalaegerszeg beat Ferencváros 2-1 at the Groupama Aréna on 16 October 2021.
-However, on the negative side, Zalaegerszeg lost to Gyirmót 2-1 at home on 8 May 2022.
+One of the most spectacular victories of the season was when Zalaegerszeg beat Ferencváros 2–1 at the Groupama Aréna on 16 October 2021.
+However, on the negative side, Zalaegerszeg lost to Gyirmót 2–1 at home on 8 May 2022.

+On 24 April 2023, Ricardo Moniz was sacked after losing to Debrecen.
+Moniz was replaced by Gábor Boér.
+The club also appointed István Sallói as the new sports director.

+Zalaegerzseg entered the 2022–23 Magyar Kupa season on 17 September 2022 in a 2–0 away victory against Kaposvári Rákóczi FC at the Rákóczi Stadion.
+On 19 October 2022, Zalaegerszeg beat Kazincbarcikai SC 2–0 at the Kolorcity Aréna in the round of 32 of the Magyar Kupa.
+On 8 February 2023, Zalaegerszeg beat Békéscsaba 1912 Előre 2–0 at the Kórház utcai Stadion in the round of 16 of the Magyar Kupa.
+Zalaegerszeg beat Mezőkövesdi SE 4–1 in the quarter finals of the Magyar Kupa at the Mezőkövesdi Városi Stadion on 28 February 2023.
+On 4 April Zalaegerszeg beat Puskás Akadémia 1–0 after extra time in the 2022–23 Magyar Kupa season and qualified for the Magyar Kupa final for the second time in the club's history.
+On 3 May 2023, Zalaegerszeg beat Budafok in the 2023 Magyar Kupa final at the Puskás Aréna.